Biden federal worker vaccination push to affect millions | Health

 Biden federal worker vaccination push to affect millions

 The United States has about 2.18 million civilian employees and 570,000 others work for the U.S. Postal Service (USPS), according to 2020 data.
-The president is expected to announce that all civilian federal workers will need to be vaccinated against the coronavirus or face regular testing, social distancing, mask requirements and travel limits, a source familiar with the matter said.
+The president is expected to announce that all civilian federal workers will need to be vaccinated against the coronavirus or face regular testing, sources familiar with the matter said.

 U.S. President Joe Biden is expected to take a broad new step to fight the pandemic on Thursday by announcing that civilian federal government employees will need to be vaccinated against COVID-19 or take regular testing and mitigation measures.
 The move is the latest by Biden, a Democrat, to encourage vaccination against the coronavirus amid growing outbreaks around the country thanks to the fast-spreading Delta variant.

-The president is expected to announce that all civilian federal workers will need to be vaccinated against the coronavirus or face regular testing, social distancing, mask requirements and travel limits, a source familiar with the matter said.
-He will not mandate vaccines for federal employees and those who decide against getting a vaccine will not be at risk of being fired, the source said.
+The president is expected to announce that all civilian federal workers will need to be vaccinated against the coronavirus or face regular testing, sources familiar with the matter said.
+He will not mandate vaccines for federal employees and those who decide against getting a vaccine will not be at risk of being fired, one source said.

+The president will deliver remarks on the subject at 4 p.m.
+(2000 GMT) "He will send a strong message to all Americans - unvaccinated and vaccinated - about the need to stay vigilant in our fight against the virus," a White House official said, adding Biden would make clear his administration would provide the resources needed to help stop the Delta variant's spread and boost vaccinations.

 Biden's pandemic strategy is coming under scrutiny https://www.reuters.com/world/us/bidens-covid-19-strategy-thwarted-by-anti-vaxxers-delta-variant-2021-07-29 as the Delta variant spreads and many Americans resist taking the vaccine.
 The National Treasury Employees Union, which has 150,000 federal employees in 34 departments and agencies, said that it has supported coronavirus vaccination efforts, including urging agencies to give workers time off to get the jab and recover from any side effects.